Python Engineering for Startups

 Product is live — need to scale the Python backend, data layer, or AI features

 Series A teams typically need two to four additional senior engineers who can operate independently on backend systems, data pipelines, or applied AI.
 The priority is production-grade reliability.
 Embedded engineers who work inside the startup's existing processes outperform isolated contractors at this stage.
-For startups building in Python with data or AI/ML overlap, Uvik's engineering bench covers the full stack without needing separate vendors for backend and data work.
+For startups building in Python with data or AI/ML overlap, Uvik Software's engineering bench covers the full stack without needing separate vendors for backend and data work.

 → Best fit: Uvik Software — scale from one to four embedded engineers within the existing team